 • Offering virtual yoga classes and facilitated meditation sessions.

-DHL recently sent out a Great Place to Work employee survey which captured how their people are coping through the coronavirus crisis.
+Like our Greater community, DHL sent out a Great Place to Work employee survey which captured how their people are coping through the coronavirus crisis.
 DHL employees described their workplace with words such as “care,” “camaraderie,” “family” and “well-being.”
 And with emotionally healthy employees, the company’s performance is stellar.
 Its current on-time delivery rate is higher than 99 percent.

 How should leaders tackle the mental health issue?
 Here are three keys from our recent webinar: